shafert/github-topic-explorer/README.md

 ### Future Improvements

-Feel free to elaborate on how you would improve any of the following topics
+*Feel free to elaborate on how you would improve any of the followin*g topics

 * Code Structuring:
     * May want to give topic as an object to TopicDetails, depending on precedent